Universal Quantum Emulator: The algorithm (Special case)

-Using the fact that all unitaries $W_{a}(k)=R_{a}(k) H_a R_a(1)$ act trivially on the subspace orthogonal to $\mathcal{H}_\i$, it can be easily seen that for a general input $|\psi\rangle$, which is not contained in $\mathcal{H}_\i$, the algorithm first performs a projective measurement that projects the input state to the subspace $\mathcal{H}_\i$, or the orthogonal subspace.
+Using the fact that all unitaries $W_{a}(k)=R_{a}(k) H_a R_a(1)$ act trivially on the subspace orthogonal to $\mathcal{H}_\i$, it can be easily seen that for a general input $|\psi\rangle$, which is not contained in $\mathcal{H}_\i$, the algorithm first performs a projective measurement that projects the input state into the subspace $\mathcal{H}_\i$, or the orthogonal subspace.
 Then, if the system is found to be in $\mathcal{H}_\i$, which corresponds to outcome $b=0$ in the measurement in step (ii), it applies the unitary $U$ to the component of state in this subspace.

-In the Supplementary Material we prove the following quantitative version of the above argument: Suppose we implement the quantum circuit presented in Fig. \ref{Fig}, using perfect controlled-reflections $R_a(k)$.
-Let $\mathcal{E}_{U}$ be the quantum channel that describes the overall effect of the circuit on the system, in the case where we do not postselect based on the outcome of measurement in step (ii), which means we do not care if erasing has been successful or not.
-Then, for an arbitrary input state $\rho$, the (Uhlmann) fidelity \cite{uhlmann1976transition, jozsa1994fidelity} of $\mathcal{E}_{U}(\rho)$ and the desired state $U\rho U^\dag$ satisfies \beq \text{F}(\mathcal{E}_{U}(\rho), U\rho U^\dag)\ge p_\text{erase}(\rho) = \langle\phi^\i_1|\mathcal{W}^T(\rho)|\phi^\i_1\rangle\ , \eeq where $ p_\text{erase}(\rho)$ is the probability that we have successfully erased the state of system (and pushed it into state $|\phi^\i_1\rangle$), which corresponds to outcome $0$ in the measurement (See Appendix \ref{App:1}).
+In Appendix \ref{App:1} we prove the following quantitative version of the above result: Suppose we implement the quantum circuit presented in Fig. \ref{Fig}, using perfect controlled-reflections $R_a(k)$.
+Let $\mathcal{E}_{U}$ be the quantum channel describing the overall effect of the circuit on the system, in the case where we do not post-select based on the outcome of the measurement in step (ii), which means we do not care if erasing has been successful or not.
+Then, for an arbitrary input state $\rho$ (not necessarily restricted to subspace $\mathcal{H}_\i$), the fidelity of $\mathcal{E}_{U}(\rho)$ and the desired state $U\rho U^\dag$ satisfies \beq F(\mathcal{E}_{U}(\rho), U\rho U^\dag)\ge p_\text{erase}(\rho) = \langle\phi^\i_1|\mathcal{W}^T(\rho)|\phi^\i_1\rangle\ . \eeq Here, $ p_\text{erase}(\rho)$ is the probability that we have successfully erased the state of system (and pushed it into state $|\phi^\i_1\rangle$), which corresponds to outcome $b=0$ in the measurement, and fidelity $F(\sigma_1,\sigma_2)=\|\sqrt{\sigma_1}\sqrt{\sigma_2}\|_1$, where $\|\cdot\|_1$ denotes the $l_1$ norm, i.e., the sum of singular values\footnote{Note that here we follow the definition of fidelity in \cite{nielsen2000quantum}.
+Some authors call this quantity "the square root of fidelity".} .
+(Indeed, we show a stronger result: The fidelity of the joint state of the main system and the ancilla qubits with the ideal desired state $U\rho U^\dag \otimes |-\rangle\langle -|^{\otimes T}$ is lower bounded by $p_\text{erase}(\rho)$).
 On the other hand, if we postselect to the cases where the erasing has been successful, then for pure input state $\rho$, the fidelity between the output of the algorithm and the desired state $U\rho U^\dag$ is lower bounded by $\sqrt{p_\text{erase}(\rho)}$.